Geek-Estate/horizon-landingpage/faq/index.md

 **Q: What about sublets?**

-**A:** We realized an incredibly strong use case for finding accommodations within trusted networks was sublets/roommates, so we recently released version 2 of our iOS app with support for hosts posting prolonged stay opportunities.
-We connect the host and renter directly; it's then up to them to arrange final details offline.
+**A:** We realized an incredibly strong use case for finding accommodations within trusted networks was sublets/roommates.
+Thus, we recently released an updated version of our iOS app with support for posting prolonged stay opportunities.
+We connect the host and renter directly; it's then up to you to arrange final details offline.

 **Q: What's with the name?**